SUPPLEMENTAL SECURITY INCOME (SSI) AND ELIGIBILITY FOR OTHER GOVERNMENT AND STATE PROGRAMS

 sign up for premium Hospital Insurance (Part A);

 not have resources worth more than $4,000 for an individual and $6,000 for a couple.
 Your State will not count the home where you live, usually one car and $1,500 in burial expenses (per person) as resources; and

 not already be eligible for Medicaid.

-To find out more about the QDWI program, contact your local, county, or state social service agency or medical assistance office.
+To find out more about the QDWI program, contact your local, county, or State Health Insurance Assistance Program (SHIP) or Medicaid office.